-Geology Associate of Science Transfer Degree
+Geology Associate in Science for Transfer Degree

 The Associate of Geology for Transfer (AS-T) in Geology is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.